-The goal is to become part of nature rather than a “thinking” and separate force.
+The idea is to become part of nature rather than a “thinking” and separate force.
 This takes time and observation.
 There are no short cuts to true sustainability.
 Nothing short of a paradigm shift is necessary and part of that is getting away from rules and “the right way” and moving toward experimentation and connection to nature.

 What to Expect:

 Lazy-Lady Living is an 8 week comprehensive program:

 - As soon as you enroll, you will have access to the Lazy-Lady Village, a private virtual salon where you will go for all your course content and instructions.

 - For the first week you will have access to the orientation area of the course site.